Intermittent time series forecasting: local vs global models: Experiments

 \section{Experiments}

-We list the used packages and forecasting approaches in Tab.~\ref{tab:impl}.
+We list the packages and forecasting approaches used in Tab.~\ref{tab:impl}.
 For local and shallow global models, we used no covariates.
-When training deep global models, we include time-based covariates such as lagged values, day of the week or month of the year, time from the start of the time series, and time series IDs.
+When training large global models, we include time-based covariates such as lagged values, day of the week or month of the year, time from the start of the time series, and time series IDs.
 We take the Tweedie distribution head from \citet{damato2025}; it is based on PyTorch.
-We developed our PyTorch implementation of the HSNB distribution head [available in the code submitted to reviewers].
+We developed our PyTorch implementation of the HSNB distribution head.
 Additional details about the model's hyper-parameters are reported in Appendix~\ref{appendix:additionalImplementation}.
+The code to reproduce the experiments is available at \url{https://anonymous.4open.science/r/iTS-5516} (made anonymous for the peer-review process).